 Downtown Playmakers Project

-Join us for a collection of zany, fantastical, adorably original plays, all written by 3rd graders from Martin Luther King Elementary (in their first year with the program), and performed by professional adult artists!
+Join us for a zany, fantastical, adorably original musical, written by 5th graders from Martin Luther King Elementary (in their third and final year with the program), and performed by professional adult artists!

 Tickets are free, but donations to support our community programming are appreciated.
 Either way, please reserve your seats at the link below!

-The Spring Downtown Playmakers Project is generously sponsored by the Windgate Foundation, Cindy & Chip Murphy, and The Rebsamen Fund.
+The Downtown Playmakers Project is generously sponsored by Cindy & Chip Murphy, The Will Feland Family, Mary & Jim Wohlleb, and the Windgate Foundation.

 Photos by Matthew Sewell Photography